zencart/documentation/content/user/new_user_topics/change_header_logo.md

 The reason the instructions above recommend using the new name `newlogo.png` is to ensure that the old logo isn't cached.

-If you simply replace `includes/templates/YOURTEMPLATE/images/logo.gif` with your own logo using the same name, your browser will likely not pick up the change because of [image caching](/user/new_user_topics/image_caching).
+If you simply replace `includes/templates/YOURTEMPLATE/images/logo.gif` with your own logo using the same filename, your browser will likely not pick up the change because of [image caching](/user/new_user_topics/image_caching).